 This taco-stuffed spaghetti squash recipe forks over the most beloved taco flavors.
-Beef, corn, taco, cilantro, and cheese, all packed inside a juicy and mildly sweet spaghetti squash bowl.
+Beef, corn, cilantro, and cheese, packed inside a juicy, sweet and buttery spaghetti squash bowl.

 This might be the best way to eat spaghetti squash, or is it the best way to eat taco fillings?
-Regardless, we love this recipe because it’s very filling, made from simple ingredients, and it makes excellent leftovers if you prep a large batch.
+Regardless, you'll love the variety of flavor, texture, and hearty, healthy ingredients.

 Recipe Ingredients